kyduff/kyduff.github.io/_posts/2025-12-19-scientific-method.markdown

 The Scientific Method I use has four phases:

 1. Observe the system
-2. Formulate multiple, falsifiable hypotheses
+2. Formulate multiple falsifiable hypotheses
 3. Perform experiments to rule out some or all the hypotheses
 4. Repeat